This site contains affiliate links. I may earn a small commission, at no extra cost to you.

 It absolutely works, and it works very well.

-- Complete your regular night time cleansing routine.
+- Complete your regular nighttime cleansing routine.

 - Using a tiny blob of Nizoral, mix it with water and create a lather.